 To drive a vehicle safely, you must be able to control its speed and direction.
-Safe operation of a commercial vehicle requires skill in:
+Safe operation of a CMV requires skill in:

-Accelerating.
+- Accelerating.

-Steering.
+- Steering.

-Stopping.
+- Stopping.

-Backing safely.
+- Backing safely.

 Fasten your seatbelt when on the road.
 Apply the parking brake when you leave your vehicle.